japila-books/spark-structured-streaming-internals/docs/physical-operators/StateStoreWriter.md

 ### <span id="allUpdatesTimeMs"> time to update

-[Time taken](#timeTakenMs) to read the input rows and [store them in a state store](../streaming-aggregation/StreamingAggregationStateManager.md#put) (possibly filtering out expired "watermarked" rows per [watermarkPredicateForData](WatermarkSupport.md#watermarkPredicateForData) predicate)
+[Time taken](#timeTakenMs) to read the input rows and [store them in a state store](../streaming-aggregation/StreamingAggregationStateManager.md#put) (possibly dropping expired rows per [watermarkPredicateForData](WatermarkSupport.md#watermarkPredicateForData) predicate)

+Reported as [allUpdatesTimeMs](../monitoring/StateOperatorProgress.md#allUpdatesTimeMs) when [reporting progress](#getProgress)

+!!! note "number of rows which are dropped by watermark"
+    Use [number of rows which are dropped by watermark](#numRowsDroppedByWatermark) for the number of rows dropped (per the [watermarkPredicateForData](WatermarkSupport.md#watermarkPredicateForData)).

 !!! note "number of updated state rows"
-    The number of rows stored is the [number of updated state rows](#numUpdatedStateRows) metric
+    Use [number of updated state rows](#numUpdatedStateRows) for the number of rows stored in a state store.

-Reported as [allUpdatesTimeMs](../monitoring/StateOperatorProgress.md#allUpdatesTimeMs) when [reporting progress](#getProgress)

 ## <span id="shortName"> Short Name